Today's Monday • 25 mins read

 ▪ Forget everything else.
 Keep hold of this alone and remember it: Each of us lives only now, this brief instant.
 The rest has been lived already, or is impossible to see.
 The span we live is small—small as the corner of the earth in which we live it.
 (Meditations, 3.10)

-▪ People who are excited by posthumous fame forget that the people who remember them will soon die too.
+▪ People who are excited by posthumous fame forget that the people who remember them will soon be gone too.
 And those after them in turn.
 Until their memory, passed from one to another like a candle make, gutters and goes out.
 (Meditations, 4.19)

 ▪ Nothing happens to anyone that he can’t endure.
 The same thing happens to other people, and they weather it unharmed—out of sheer obliviousness or because they want to display “character.”
 Is wisdom really so much weaker than ignorance and vanity?
 (Meditations, 5.18)